 Paper 2: Don't lose the marks everyone is getting!

 Hi again!
-I’m sure many of you are currently in the thick of the SA2 period and I hope that your revision has been going well.
-You’re nearly done with the academic year.
-Press on!
+I’m sure many of you are currently in the thick of your revision for the upcoming examinations and I hope that it has been going well.
+Much as it may be taxing, press on!

 In my most recent post, I talked about the importance of students self checking their work and demonstrated how that can be done for even Continuous Writing.
 Today, I’m going to talk about how to check for Paper 2.
 Given that there are many components in Paper 2, it is impossible to check each and every question once through with your remaining time.
 As such, I’m going to share with all of you on the things which you can zero in on to check if you only have five minutes of your time left.